bxparks/AceWire/README.md

 };
 ```

-The `beginTransmission()` method returns a 0 upon success.
-For implementations
+The `beginTransmission()` method returns a 0 upon success and 1 uon failure.
+(This is slightly different than the `beginTransmission()` of the `TwoWire`
-using a transmit buffer, this will always return a success because nothing is
+class which returns `void`.)
+For implementations using a transmit buffer, this
+will always return a success because nothing is actually sent over the wire
-actually sent over the wire until the `endTransmission()`.
-For implementations
+until the `endTransmission()`.
+For implementations which do not use a buffer,
-which do not use a buffer, this will send the `addr` byte on the I2C bus.
-If a
+this will directly send the `addr` byte on the I2C bus.
+If a device responds
-device responds with an ACK, then the method will return 0, otherwise it will
+with an ACK, then the method will return 0, otherwise it will return a 1 to
-return a 1 to indicate failure.
+indicate failure.

 The `write()` method returns 1 upon success, 0 upon failure.
-This allows
+This is the
+opposite convention of `beginTransmission()`, but it allows compatibility with
-compatibility with the native `<Wire.h>` library which returns a `size_t`
+the native `<Wire.h>` library which returns a `size_t` representing the number
-representing the number of bytes actually written.
-In this API, the return type
+of bytes actually written.
+In this API, the return type is a `uint8_t` instead
-is a `uint8_t` which is sufficient because only a single byte can be transferred
+of `size_t`, but this is sufficient because only a single byte can be
-at a time.
-The `write()` method in the native `<Wire.h>` library always returns
+transferred by `write()` at a time.
+The `write()` method in the native
-1 because all simply writes the data byte into a buffer.
-But in non-buffered
+`<Wire.h>` library always returns 1 because it simply writes the data byte into
-implementations, the data is actually sent over the wire and this method returns
+a buffer.
+But in non-buffered implementations, the data is actually sent over
-the ACK/NACK response of the slave device.
+the wire and this method returns the ACK/NACK response of the slave device.

 The `endTransmission()` method returns 0 upon success.
 The native `<Wire.h>`
 library and a few other libraries return other non-zero error codes depending on
 the error condition.
-These error codes are poorly documented so it is not clear
+These error codes are poorly documented so third party
-if other I2C libraries actually follow them:
+I2C libraries may not actually follow these codes:

 * 0: success
 * 1: length too long for buffer